Even if you are not quite ready to get divorced, you need to be informed and

 and financial divorce “Smarts” with which you should be equipped.

-As a divorce attorney/mediator with over 35 years’ experience, I
+As a divorce attorney/mediator with over 35 years experience, I recommend

-It's a good idea, especially if you have children or assets to consult
+It's a good idea to consult with an attorney, especially if you have

-a professional.
-Choose the right person for you—someone who represents
+children or assets.
+Choose the right person for you – someone who

-who you are and your divorce style.
-If you don’t have easy access
+represents who you are and your divorce style.
+If you don’t have

-to the family funds, start putting some money aside so you can afford
+easy access to the family funds, start putting some money aside so you

-to pay an upfront retainer, which is almost always required.
-You can often
+can afford to pay an upfront retainer, which is almost always required.

-not to navigate a divorce on your own.
-You wouldn’t perform your
+It is best not to navigate a divorce on your own.

 Ask lots of questions.
-Choose an attorney or mediator who will listen and
+Choose the attorney or mediator who will listen

-pay attention to your wants and needs.
-See someone before you are ready
+and pay attention to your wants and needs.
+Speak with someone before you

-to do anything so you are educated and don’t make some common mistakes.
+are ready to do anything so you don’t make some common mistakes.